spanners/dissertation/dissertation/sections/pilot2.markdown

 mouse clicks in the same range of the $x$ axis as the Compile button, but much futher up in the $y$ axis, but I have no way to be sure as I did not log window dimensions.

+Leon suggested an improvement over this experimental method is to take people who are new, and train them up either in JS or Elm, and then run the same task.
+That way, their level of ability is comparable.
+(New as in never having used JS or Elm)

+My current method creates quite a bit of noise in the data, because I rely on self-reported level of expertise in JS/Functional languages.
+I don't know how to modify the data to account for this.
+I could group the analyses into categories?
+I.e those who reported being experts at JS, those who reported never having used it, those who reported being experts in at least one FP language, and those who reported being new.